pkaminski/sample/CONTRIBUTING.md

 Contributing to Astropy
 =======================

 Some changes that we'll try to merge.
+I guess that worked?

 Reporting Issues
 ----------------